-The Port reviewed three construction storm water pollution prevention plans (SWPPP) for construction projects during 2019 to ensure compliance with the Port's SWMP.
-Coverage under the CGP was required for a Port construction project associated with the Modernization Program and for a fiberoptic installation project for the GCI.
-One additional storm water plan was reviewed for the ML&P Feeder Loop Project.
-A Construction Site Form for each construction project was completed and signed by the Contractor and Port representative documenting each review.
+The Port reviewed one construction Storm Water Pollution Prevention Plans (SWPPP) for construction projects during 2020 to ensure compliance with the Port's SWMP.
+Coverage under the CGP was required for a Port construction project associated with the Modernization Program.
+A Construction Site Form for this project was completed and signed by the Contractor and Port representative documenting each review.

-Unannounced site inspections of Port facilities were conducted on a semi-regular basis throughout 2019.
+Unannounced site inspections of Port facilities were conducted on a semi-regular basis throughout 2020.
 Active construction projects were observed for general compliance with storm water regulations and informally inspected at least once during active construction.
-The Port required copies of weekly inspections for projects with CGP coverage to ensure compliance.

 The measurable goal for the Constructions Site Storm Water Runoff Control MCM is to implement this program for new construction projects (Appendix A, Table 1).
-This goal was achieved and all applicable construction projects were reviewed for compliance in 2019.
+This goal was achieved and all applicable construction projects were reviewed for compliance in 2020.
 The Port considers this program to be effective and in compliance with the current MS4 permit.
 No substantial changes to the program itself or the associated measurable goal are proposed for the upcoming year.
-It is recommended that the construction contractor update ground disturbance area calculations as the project evolves to determine if the project requires coverage under the CGP.